Biometric Performance as a Function of Gallery Size: Creation and Analysis of Synthetic data sets

-The algorithm that we use is described briefly here and spelled out in Algorithm 1.
-The starting point is to populate the full set of session one measurements $X_{ij1}$ values with random draws from a standard normal distribution (mean zero and variance one).
-Then the measurements for the second session are set equal to the value of the given feature from the first session, $X_{ij2} = X_{ij1}$ for ($i = 1, \dotsc, n$).
-At this point both sessions have the same data and each feature has ICC equal to one (perfect persistence).
+The algorithm that we use is described briefly here and spelled out in Algorithm~\ref{alg:synthetic}.
+The starting point is to populate the full set of session one measurements $X_{ij1}$ with random draws from a standard normal distribution (mean zero and variance one).
+Then the measurements for the second session are set equal to the value of the given feature from the first session, $X_{ij2} = X_{ij1}$ for ($i = 1, \dotsc, N$, $j=1,\ldots,K$ ).
+At this point both sessions have the same data and each feature has ICC equal to 1.0 (perfect persistence).
 We obtain the desired ICC by adding a draw from a normal distribution with $\text{mean} = 0$ and $\text{variance} = (1 - ICC_{Target}) / ICC_{Target}$ to each of the measurements.
 At the end we apply a z-score transform to each feature (with all sessions concatenated together) so that they all have mean 0 and standard deviation one.
 It can be shown that the resulting measurements have the desired ICC (up to simulation noise).
-R code to create such synthetic data sets and to assess the resulting ICC is presented publicly available at \href{https://doi.org/10.18738/T8/EVS8AX}{Link to R code and associated output}

 Using this method, we can create features which are normally distributed, that have specified ICCs, with as many subjects and sessions as we desire.
 These features all have mean~=~0 and SD~=~1.
 These features are generally independent, but there are some small intercorrelations between features due to chance.
 To illustrate the approach, we generated data for 10000~subjects, 1000~features and 2~occasions with $ICC_{Target} = 0.7$.
-Figure 1(A) shows a histogram of the resulting empirical ICCs.
-Figure 1(B) shows a histogram of the resulting inter-feature correlations.
+Figure 2(A) shows a histogram of the resulting empirical ICCs.
+Figure 2(B) shows a histogram of the resulting inter-feature correlations.